Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS) Receives Average Rating of “Hold” from Brokerages

 Institutional Inflows and Outflows

-Institutional investors have recently added to or reduced their stakes in the business.
+A number of institutional investors have recently added to or reduced their stakes in KTOS.
 Massachusetts Financial Services Co.
-MA acquired a new stake in shares of Kratos Defense & Security Solutions in the second quarter valued at $16,282,000.
+MA acquired a new position in Kratos Defense & Security Solutions during the 2nd quarter worth $16,282,000.
 State Street Corp lifted its holdings in shares of Kratos Defense & Security Solutions by 25.6% in the first quarter.
 State Street Corp now owns 5,561,512 shares of the aerospace company’s stock valued at $113,900,000 after buying an additional 1,134,464 shares during the period.
 Goldman Sachs Group Inc. lifted its holdings in shares of Kratos Defense & Security Solutions by 107.1% in the second quarter.
 Goldman Sachs Group Inc. now owns 1,696,230 shares of the aerospace company’s stock valued at $23,543,000 after buying an additional 877,043 shares during the period.
 Renaissance Technologies LLC lifted its holdings in shares of Kratos Defense & Security Solutions by 290.9% in the first quarter.
 Renaissance Technologies LLC now owns 713,799 shares of the aerospace company’s stock valued at $14,619,000 after buying an additional 531,200 shares during the period.
 Finally, Franklin Resources Inc. lifted its holdings in shares of Kratos Defense & Security Solutions by 34.2% in the second quarter.
 Franklin Resources Inc. now owns 1,930,891 shares of the aerospace company’s stock valued at $26,801,000 after buying an additional 492,083 shares during the period.
 Institutional investors and hedge funds own 83.56% of the company’s stock.

 About Kratos Defense & Security Solutions